derekeverett/cpu-vh/README.md

 is used to solve the hydrodynamic equations of motion.
 This code is the CPU version of the algorithm described in the paper, and has been further optimized.

-The up to date GPU version of this code can be found at https://github.com/derekeverett/gpu-vh The two codes are designed to be as similar as possible, with the flexibility of running on heterogeneous computing platforms.
+The up-to-date GPU version of this code can be found at https://github.com/derekeverett/gpu-vh The two codes are designed to be as similar as possible, with the flexibility of running on heterogeneous computing platforms.